biddy1618/askchatbot/README-deployment-microk8s.md

 # deploy from the yaml
 k create -f rasa-x-deployment.yml
+=> do not forget to upload the model

 # to update after modifying a resource
 k apply -f rasa-x-deployment.yml